 74. The castles.
 Each corner of Europe has its fair share of castles waiting to be explored.

-75. Budapest, the elegant blend of beauty and culture.
+75. Budapest, an elegant blend of beauty and culture.

 76. The ports.
-From the large busy ports of Rotterdam or Marseille to the ones steeped in history in Dubrovnik, Venice, Athens or Istanbul and the stylish yacht marinas in Greece, Italy, Spain or France, Europe boasts an amazing collection of spectacular ports.
+From the large busy ports of Rotterdam or Marseille to the ones steeped in history in Dubrovnik, Venice, Athens or Istanbul and the stylish yacht marinas of Greece, Italy, Spain, or France, Europe boasts an amazing collection of spectacular ports, making for wonderful sailing.

-78. Red Light District.
-Vibrant, exciting and pretty unusual, Amsterdam’s De Wallen is certainly a one-of-a-kind experience.
+78. The Red Light District.
+Vibrant, exciting, and pretty unusual, Amsterdam’s De Wallen is at least a one-of-a-kind experience.

 81. Madrid, one of the best European cities, in all respects.